 If your pet needs to be referred, this should be discussed with your veterinary surgeon.
-They will then either contact us on your behalf, or advise that you arrange an appointment directly with us yourself.
+They will then contact us on your behalf, and once we have received the referral, we will call you to arrange an appointment.
 If your pet needs to be seen urgently, your vet will need to telephone us in order to arrange the appointment for you.

 Your vet may wish to discuss your pet's case with us by telephone prior to making a decision regarding referral.
 Often we will receive any X-rays, scan results and lab reports beforehand.
 We can supply you with a client information sheet including directions and a map.